Skip to content

 Tables with geospatial information can be used for mapping purposes in GIS.

-• Tables with information that can be joined with an existing map
+• Tables with spatial information that can be joined with an existing map

 • Tables with XY coordinate information